felixbarten/Requirements-Engineering/_includes/data.md

 - There are dates and times associated with the deliverable products and activities
 - There is allocation/scheduling of resources

+# Notes on digital learning environments

+## Blended learning

+What does this term even mean?
+Apparently some combination of face to face classes and digital methods such as web/mobile apps.

+## Blackboard

+Blackboard has the most market share when it comes learning management systems.

+The new version of Blackboard learn has a more "modern" user interface.

+The UvA has about 20% who don't use blackboard.
+That's a pretty large amount of the faculty staff.

+# DLE Marketshare 2014

+1. Blackboard
+2. Moodle
+3. DesireToLearn

+# Hogeschool van Amsterdam
+ The Hogeschool van Amsterdam  uses a large amount of different types of learning environments and even has a special department known as "Onderwijs lab" that researches new teaching methods.

+*The HvA uses*:

+- Chamilo
+- DWLO (Sharepoint)
+- Moodle

 # Questions and Answers

 ## How satisfied is the UvA with blackboard?